MaslovaEV/cloudstack-ui/docs/source/CSUI-Snapshots.rst

 This action is available for Volume snapshots.
 It allows turning the volume back to the state of the snapshot.
 It is available to those snapshots that have a volume.

-In the dialog window confirm your action.
+In the dialog window, confirm your action.
 Please, note, the virtual machine the volume is assigned to will be rebooted.

 .. figure:: _static/Snapshots_Actions_Revert.png